Hyperion Entertainment: Dispute and settlement with Amiga, Inc.

-Insolvency Declaration of 2015
+Declared insolvency and leadership changes

 On 27 January 2015, Hyperion Entertainment was declared insolvent.
 Ben Hermans has claimed that this was an administrative mistake by a third party and that the company would appeal the insolvency decision.
 The declaration was overturned on 2 April 2015 and the company posted a clarification on its website.

-Recent events

 AmigaOS 4 developer and Aminet administrator Costel Mincea joined Hyperion in mid-2015 as a third director.
 Hyperion reported in January 2017 that Hermans has resigned as a director, in charge of the company remained Timothy De Groote and Costel Mincea.
 In October 2017, Hyperion was removed from Belgium's official company register due to not filling out annual reports for the last three years.
 Hyperion supplied the reports to the National Bank of Belgium.
 In July 2020, amiga-news.de reported that Costel Mincea resigned from his post at Hyperion and that remaining director Timothy de Groote was in a legal dispute with former Hyperion's managing partner Ben Hermans.
 In February 2021, Timothy de Groote was no longer director of Hyperion and Ben Hermans assumed full control of the company.
-After bankruptcy of Ben Hermans BV which was the largest shareholder of Hyperion Entertainment, Timothy De Groote returned as a director in December 2024.
+After bankruptcy of Ben Hermans BV, which was the largest shareholder of Hyperion Entertainment, Timothy De Groote returned as a director in December 2024.

+Dispute and settlement with Cloanto (Amiga)

+By 2012, Cloanto, the company behind the Amiga Forever emulation package gained Amiga copyrights up to 1993 and in 2019 Amiga Inc. transferred all its IP (including Amiga trademarks and remaining copyrights) to C-A Acquisition Corp., owned by Mike Battilana (director of Cloanto).
+C-A Acquisition Corp. was later renamed to Amiga Corporation.

+Since 2017, Cloanto and Hyperion were in dispute over use and registration of AmigaOS and AmigaOne trademarks.

+In August 2026 Amiga Corporation and Hyperion announced that both companies reached a new settlement agreement ending their ongoing legal disputes.